30 September- 12 October 2018

-The course will run for 2 weeks from 15th -27th April 2018 and includes intensive language lessons, cultural activities and home stay accommodation with a Japanese family – this latter is one of the outstanding features of the program and will certainly give a boost to your language skills.
+The courses run for 2 weeks from a Sunday afternoon to the Friday evening two weeks later and include intensive language lessons, cultural activities and home stay accommodation with a Japanese family – this latter is one of the outstanding features of the program and certainly gives a boost to the participants’ language skills.

 During the course, mornings are spent in formal language classes and, most afternoons, opportunities are provided to explore the local culture, either in organised classes and expeditions or by exploring on your own.
 There are excellent facilities and very helpful teachers at the language school.

-The classes are tailored to the individual participant’s language skills – participants are assessed on the first day and placed in groups according to their language abilities.
-The April course is limited to participants with, at least, elementary Japanese language skills (beginner places are available in the October course).
+The classes are tailored to the individual participant’s language skills – participants are assessed on the first day and placed in classes according to their language abilities.
+Beginner classes are available in the September/October intake.
+There are excellent facilities and very helpful teachers at the Institute.

-Applicants for this two week course must be at least 20 years old, must be a member of an Australia – Japan Society or an affiliated organisation (or join one) and must be prepared to stay in Japan for the duration of the course.
+Applicants must be at least 20 years old, must be a member of an Australia – Japan Society or an affiliated organisation (or join one – JETAA, JLTAA and MLTAA are considered to be affiliated organisations) and must be prepared to stay in Japan for the duration of the course.

-The total course cost per participant, including all course fees, cultural activities and accommodation for the duration of the course (but NOT including fares to and from Kanazawa, Japan lunches or spending money in Japan) , depending on fluctuations in the $/yen ratio, around $1000 – $1,100.
-A deposit of $400 is payable by 8th February 2018.
-The balance is payable by 8th March 2018.
+The total course cost per participant, including all course fees, cultural activities and accommodation for the duration of the course (but NOT including fares to and from Kanazawa, Japan lunches or spending money in Japan) , depending on fluctuations in the $/yen ratio, around $900 – $1,100.
+Participants are advised to allow about $30 – $40 per day for day-to-day expenses (bus fares, lunches, souvenirs etc) so the total cost for the two week experience, by the time you have travelled to and from Kanazawa, is usually around $3,000.

 This is a great chance to commence, refresh, improve or develop your Japanese language skills and, if your profession is appropriate, the cost may be tax deductible as a self-education expense.